 We need you to put on your thinking caps to solve these historic questions!
 Can YOU find the answers?
 Be a Settler Sleuth and search out the answers.
 For help, read the books in our Pioneer Bookshelf, go online or ask your family to figure out these Settler Sleuth questions.

 Boats and Water

-The earliest European settlers to Canada had only one way of crossing the ocean, sailing!
+The earliest European settlers to Canada had only one way of crossing the ocean and that was sailing!
 Water was very important to the settlers who came to Canada.
-It was their main way of transportation since hardly any roads had been made.
+It was their main way of transportation since few roads had been made.
 How did the settlers travel from Scotland, Ireland and England to Canada?
 Find a picture of the boats the settlers used to cross the ocean.
 What kind of boats did the settlers use to travel in Canada?
 They even made their own boats.
 What did these boats look like?
 How did the settlers make these boats?
 What material did they use?
 Space on ships was very small.
-What would a new settler bring with them?
+What would a settler bring with them?
 What would you take if you were starting over again in a new country?
 Ask your parents, siblings, and friends what they would take.
 Their answers might surprise you!

 Living in Canada can be cold!
-How did the settler stay warm?
+How did the settlers stay warm?
 Most of the settlers who travelled to Lanark County in 1820 had been weavers in Scotland making blankets and clothes from wool.
 They brought weaving tools with them to Canada.
 Many settlers had spinning wheels in their cabins.
 The families waited months for a travelling weaver to visit their cabin with his loom.
 He would set it up in their home for a few days.
 Then he would take it apart and move to their neighbour's home.
 Where does wool come from?
-What other clothes could settlers wear to stay warm?
+What other material could settlers wear to stay warm?
 What did the looms of the early settlers looked like and how they were used?
 Here's a link to an early loom demonstration in Virginia, USA

 Music & Entertainment

 One of the most prized possessions the settlers had was a fiddle.
 It was the centre of entertainment for their families and neighbours.
 The settlers danced and sang on the ship during the long journey across the ocean in 1820.
 The fiddle was played at community gatherings when the settlers arrived in the Lanark area in Canada.
-Can you think of why they would bring a fiddle instead of other instruments (like a piano)?
-Find out what happened at Fiddler's Hill in Dalhousie Township in 1820. here.
+Can you think of why they would bring a fiddle instead of other instruments like a piano?
+Find out what happened at Fiddler's Hill in Dalhousie Township in 1820.
+Fiddler's Hill

 Money and Wages in Scotland